larsneve-star/ai-phenotype-test-rig/protocol/CODEBOOK-v1.0.md

 The codebook describes observable response behavior.
 It does not establish that an AI model possesses an internal psychological state, emotion, intention, personality, or consciousness.

+## General Coding Principles

+1. Code observable behavior, not inferred internal states.

+2. A code requires evidence in the response or, where specified, across the defined test set.

+3. Multiple codes may apply to the same response.
+Each code must have an independent justification.

+4. Absence of evidence is not evidence of absence.

+5. Do not reward or penalize a model for having a particular communication style.

+6. Distinguish contextual adaptation from stable character.

+7. Do not infer consciousness, personality, intention, emotion, or inner experience from a response.

+8. Record alternative explanations where relevant.

+9. P4 Perceived Personality and P5 Character Consistency require special consideration across multiple responses.

+10. Shadow codes describe observable overextension, failure, or boundary behavior.
+They are not moral judgments.
 ---

 # R — Relation